infobip/infobip-rtc-js-1.x-deprecated/README.md

 You can have a conference call with other participants that are also in the same conference room.
 The conference call will start as soon as at least one participant joins.

+Conference call is in the beta stage and available for both video and audio, with a maximum limit of 12 participants.

 Joining the room is done via the [`joinConference`](https://github.com/infobip/infobip-rtc-js/wiki/InfobipRTC#joinConference) method:

 ```